An engaged community infused with history.

 Energetic nightlife or easy access to other parts of the city.

-Capitol Hill forms DC’s easternmost border and is far from other popular parts of the city, although convenient to major highways, several Metro lines and Union Station.
+Capitol Hill real estate forms DC’s easternmost border and is far from other popular parts of the city, although convenient to major highways, several Metro lines and Union Station.
 The Hill’s nightlife is on the quieter side, but there’s always evening activity along Pennsylvania Avenue, Barrack’s Row, and nearby H Street or the Navy Yard.
 If you appreciate putting down roots, you’ll find plenty of favorite haunts to call your own here.

 Abundant rowhouses, new condos, and the occasional apartment building.